Solar Finance NZ: Green Loans Compared (2026)

 $50,000 farm system = exactly $50,000 repaid.
 Zero interest over 5 years.

-Contact ASB Rural directly
+Contact ASB Rural directly to apply.

-Cash vs financing: Which is better?
+Cash vs financing: which is better?

 If you have the cash, paying upfront maximises your return.
-But financing with a green loan (especially Westpac's 0%) still delivers strong returns — your solar savings often exceed your loan payments from day one.
+But financing with a green loan (especially Westpac’s 0%) still delivers strong returns.
+Your solar savings often exceed your loan payments from day one.

 | Factor | Paying cash | Financing (0-1%) |